unicode-org/message-format-wg/spec/formatting.md

     a reference to a function which cannot be resolved.

     > For example, attempting to format either of the following messages
-    > must result in an Unknown Function error if done within a context that
+    > would result in an Unknown Function error if done within a context that
     > does not provide for the function `:func` to be successfully resolved:
     >
     > ```